 If you’re working with video, a graphics card with at least a score of 1650 on the G3D Mark test (link).
 If not working with video, then any card with a score of 450 or above.
 Video rendering requires much more.

 A case with silent or near silent fans.
 Almost any case can be made silent by using quiet hard drives (an SSD is silent) and quiet fans.

-Inexpensive, used Dell T-series, HP Z-series, or Lenovo E/S/D-series workstations are readily available on eBay.
+Inexpensive, used Dell T-series, HP Z-series, or Lenovo E/S/D/P-series workstations are readily available on eBay.
 Laptops often have mobile, low-voltage processors, so double check their CPU scores.
-My computer isn’t exceptionally
+My previous computer wasn’t exceptionally

 The size of keyboard is usually determined by the size of the desk.
 Standard configurations go from 25 to 88 keys, with varying quantities of wheels, faders, knobs and pads.
 If you’re a pianist, you probably want a keyboard-only controller with weighted keys and maybe mod and expression wheel.
 For non-pianists who do a lot of production, something that’s weighted more like a synth and has plenty of additional controls may make more sense.

 As you can see in the above image, keys aren’t the only MIDI controllers.
 We’ll go into this in depth in another section, but a good place to start for other controllers is the Korg nanoKONTROL2 for adding 8 faders for cheap, and the PreSonus Faderport for adding a single fader with track and transport controls (solo, mute, play, pause, rec, etc . . .).

 Free and cheap, app-based controllers are also available via app stores.
 If you have a tablet and WIFI, you can probably make a great controller for almost nothing.
 This is especially useful if you are recording yourself, since it acts as a DAW remote.